stencila/stencila/README.md

 ### Museum

-As with many sotware projects, Stencila has evoled a lot as we have learned what works and what doesn't.
+As with many sotware projects, Stencila has evolved a lot as we have learned what works and what doesn't.
 Two independent branches have been preserved in this repo for historical interest (and because they contain a significant amount of work and some useful code!):

 #### [`triassic`](https://github.com/stencila/stencila/tree/triassic) c.
 2012-2013.
 305 commits